 GSC update – Bill Schnirel

 Talk continues to revolve around the freshman questions.
-Membership of the council has been finalized.
+Membership of the committee has been finalized.
 The GSC also defined quorum for the committee in a way that allows committees to be more active.
 Website will be updated with new information.
 Charges for committees to be decided today.

 HR guest: Jackie Slahor